Unique Device Identification (UDI)

 o What packaging changes are required to accommodate new labels?

 o Determine what the global considerations for label changes are.
 Do other regulatory agencies need to approve label changes?
-Did will amend or new device submissions be required?
+Will amend or new device submissions be required?

 o Does 21 CFR Part 11 apply to these changes?